#1970s #1980s #1990s

-The Love Boat told its guest tales in an allegedly comic way, sadly with that awful canned laughter.
+The Love Boat told its guest star tales in a comic way, sadly with that awful canned laughter added.
 Guest stars included many familiar faces including Corey Feldman (The Goonies (1985)), Pamela Bellwood (Claudia in Dynasty (1981-89)) and Leslie Neilson (Naked Gun Movie Series (1984)).

 Dallas stars included Patrick Duffy (Bobby Ewing), Martha Scott (Sue Ellen’s mother and star of Airport 75 (1974)) and Dack Rambo (Jack Ewing).
 Other stars included Tom Hanks, Michael J Fox and Billy Crystal.
 It had a shipload of romance every week and it was heartwarming to read it led to some real star-studded romances too.

 Hotel (1983-1988) was inspired by another book by Arthur Hailey.
 Hailey was the author whose work was dramatised in the 1970s and 1980s in many a mini series.
 A dramatisation of his book Airport (1970) became an Oscar-winning movie and Strong Medicine (1986) was made into an all TV mini series,

 Hotel was first a film then a TV series with the hotel owner Anne Baxter and starred Josh Brolin’s dad James.
 The series told of the lives and loves of the staff and guests of the plush St Gregory’s Hotel.
 This programme had a plethora of guest stars including Emma Samms (The 2nd Fallon in Dynasty), Doug Savant (Desperate Housewives (2004-12)) and Tracy Scoggins from The Colbys.